Citi vs. JPMorgan Chase

 JPMorgan sources

-Annual report letters, Payments, Access®, FedNow, Global Clearing, Payments Developer Portal, and Kinexys materials.
+Annual report letters, Payments, Access®, FedNow, Global Clearing, Quick start, BDA Balances, OAuth, response codes, and Payments Developer Portal materials.

 Interpretation boundary